MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/line-already-on-load.md

 ---
 title: One of the lines is already on a load
-description: This page explains why you may have received the error, "One of the lines is already on a load.
-Unable to release to warehouse," and how to resolve the issue.
+description: Explains why and how to solve the error that states that one of the lines is already on a load and unable to release to warehouse.
 author: Mirzaab
 ms.date: 06/24/2021
 ms.topic: troubleshooting